mkshustov/AmberAI/README.md

 **Step 5** 😎 Customize bot

-Open const.py and fill it in
+Open const.py (n the folder AmberAI) and fill it in

 ```
 Token="Your bot token"